shibinjudahpaul/Machine-and-Deep-Learning-Projects/FourConvolutionModels/README.md

 augmentation and transfer learning to improve model accuracy.
 The notebook includes both Kaggle datasets for comparison.
 The notebook is easy to use and can be a helpful resource for anyone interested in deep learning and computer vision.

+## Source:
+if you find this [Kaggle Notebook](https://www.kaggle.com/code/shibinjudah/4-models-cnn-image-augmentation-transfer-learning) useful, please share it with your friends who are also learning ML and DL, and an upvote is always appreciated!